yugabyte/yugabyte-db/docs/content/preview/explore/_index.md

   If you haven't already created your sandbox cluster, log in to YugabyteDB Managed, on the **Clusters** page click **Add Cluster**, and follow the instructions in the **Create Cluster** wizard.

-  Save your cluster credentials in a convenient location, you will use them to connect to your cluster.
+  Save your cluster credentials in a convenient location.
+You will use them to connect to your cluster.

-- Multi node
+- Multi-node

   Before you can create a multi-node cluster in YugabyteDB Managed, you need to [add your billing profile and payment method](../yugabyte-cloud/cloud-admin/cloud-billing-profile/), or you can [request a free trial](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).